carbonplan/research/articles/stripe-reports-insights/index.md

 An additional key point for the first metric — mechanism — is that some projects do not currently remove carbon dioxide from the atmosphere.
 Rather, some avoid emissions that would otherwise occur, including by sourcing and transforming existing biogenic or industrial emissions into more stable storage.
 These projects, however, all could become a component of a carbon removal system.
 For example, a project could begin sourcing CO2 from direct air capture rather than from an industrial waste stream.
 We try to clearly point out each of these cases in our reports, and we plan to more thoroughly explain this distinction in a future post.

 For the fifth metric, cost, we report what projects offer.
 We did not attempt to validate this metric because the price at which a project offers its product speaks for itself, at least in terms of total cost.
-The stated price in terms of $/tCO2, however, depends on several other factors, including the estimate of the volume, so should be interpreted carefully.
+The stated price in terms of $/tCO2, however, depends on several other factors, including the estimate of the volume, so should be interpreted with care.

 The last two metrics — additionality and specificity — reflect our attempt to qualitatively assess these cross-cutting issues.
-Specificity reflects the degree to which detailed project information is available in proposals, publications, or other materials.
+Specificity reflects the degree to which detailed information is available in proposals, publications, or other materials.
 For additionality, as we discuss below, the importance depends on the motivation for funding, and this metric may be low for projects with significant and positive climate benefits.

 Along with summary metrics, the reports include “notes” with detailed information taken directly from project proposals as well as “comments” with our analysis and interpretation.